taryev/PhyEx-Cameras/Documentation/features.md

 ```
 These constructors return Pandas DataFrames.
 Learn how to manipulate those objects with [Pandas API Reference](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html).

-MediapipeData objects allow only csv files with specific format.
+MediapipeData objects allow only csv and xlsx files with specific format.
 OpenposeData objects allow only npy files with specific format.
-🏗 Future: xlsx support for Mediapipe data.
 #### Accessing data
 Landmarks name and indexes can be found [here](landmarks.md).
 ⚠️ For now, Mediapipe and Openpose landmarks don't have the same name.